 This is the home screen you will see once registration is complete.
 That’s how easy it is to get started!
 You might want to spend some time looking for the right accounts to follow so that your feed will be relevant.

-Your dashboard will appear as the home screen on tumblr.
+Your dashboard will appear on the home screen on Tumblr.
 The feed is similar to Facebook’s, where you will see the latest uploads from accounts you follow and popular posts that might be of interest to you.

-The dashboard is a fascinating place because that’s how you discover new accounts.
-You can decide on what theme you prefer (more on that later), as well as how other successful tumblrs are adapting their pages and curating their content.
+A dashboard is a fascinating place because that’s how you discover new accounts.
+You can decide on what theme you prefer (more on that later), as well as how other successful Tumblr bloggers are adapting their pages and curating their content.

 A great place to start exploring is the Explore option which looks like a compass at the top of your screen.
 You can search tumblr using the search bar, or see the Recommended For You option at the top of the screen.

 Your first post

 Now, you’ll want to make yourself known to the Tumblr community, and the best way to do that is to create your first post.
 If you look at the top bar, you will notice that you have your post types split up into the following categories:

 - Quote post